 Support with clutter from Age UK's Safe At Home Service

-The Age UK Safe At Home service provides Falls Prevention support for people living in their own homes, whose homes are getting cluttered with too many belongings.
-They can visit to assess, help make recommendations on how to make your home safer for you, arrange for small repairs and advise on healthy living and wellbeing.
+The Age UK Home Safety service provides Falls Prevention support for people living in their own homes, whose homes are getting cluttered with too many belongings.
+They can visit to assess, help make recommendations on how to make your home safer for you, arrange for small repairs and advise on healthy living and well-being.
 The service is based in Kensington and Chelsea.

-The NHS Choices website provides additional information on compulsive hoarding.
+The NHS website provides additional information on compulsive hoarding.

 Hoarding UK is an organisation committed to increasing choice and control for people who compulsively hoard while ensuring the professionals are empowered to provide appropriate and effective interventions.